dfsp-spirit/wordpress-child-theme-hatch-min/README.md

 3) You may have to re-save your menus and theme options (including background and header images) in the Wordpress Admin panel (see `Appearance => Menus`).

+## Local fonts

+The plugin comes with a local version of the Font used by Hatch, i.e., the Abel font.
+See the license file in fonts/abel/ for the font's licence.

 ## License and Source

 License is GPL v2 or later, the repo is at https://github.com/dfsp-spirit/wordpress-child-theme-hatch-min